 With Xenoblade Chronicles: Definitive Edition already part of the Switch library, it would make a certain amount of sense to complete the set by bringing this over, too.
 In our January 2020 poll this was the third most voted-for game you'd like to see make the jump.

 Switch Port Probability: 5/10 - We would love to see this come to Switch.
 Love to.
 But unless Nintendo is desperate for another huge RPG, it seems less likely than others on this list.
-Plus, Monolith Soft is busy helping out with the new Zelda game, too, so we'd imagine it's already all-hands-on-deck for that.
+Plus, Monolith Soft is busy helping out with the new Zelda game, and there's also the matter of Xenoblade Chronicles 3, as well, so we'd imagine it's already all-hands-on-deck for that.

 A fun, if flawed, game on the Wii U, we wouldn't mind seeing a streamlined Deluxe port of this.
 It would be a different game on Switch thanks to its use of the GamePad and controls which, for some, proved tricky to master.
 Still, Switch is lacking in the Star Fox department, and if there's a first-party game on this list that could really benefit from a second pass, it's probably this one.